How much & why you should tip?

 How to make sure your tip gets where you intend it to?

 You should make an effort to hand your tip directly to the person it is for.
-In this way you can help ensure that your wishes are being respected.
-It is fine if you wish to put your tip into an envelope or give a group tip to be divided evenly but you should make effort to let crew informed so each can receive as you planned
+In this way, you can help ensure that your wishes are being respected.
+It is fine if you wish to put your tip into an envelope or give a group tip to be divided evenly but you should make an effort to let the crew informed so each can receive as you planned

 When to tip.